Judge vacates conviction of 'Serial' subject Adnan Syed – KION546

 Defense attorneys praised the prosecution’s motion to vacate the conviction as righting a wrong.

-"Given the stunning lack of reliable evidence implicating Mr. Syed, coupled with increasing evidence pointing to other suspects, this unjust conviction cannot stand," Assistant Public Defender Erica Suter, Syed's attorney and director of the Innocence Project Clinic, said in a statement.
+“Given the stunning lack of reliable evidence implicating Mr. Syed, coupled with increasing evidence pointing to other suspects, this unjust conviction cannot stand,” Suter said in a statement last week.

 Maryland public defender Natasha Dartigue in a news release called the case “a true example of how justice delayed is justice denied.
 An innocent man spends decades wrongly incarcerated, while any information or evidence that could help identify the actual perpetrator becomes increasingly difficult to pursue.”